Why Every Federal Employee Should Have a Flexible Spending Account (FSA)

 Flexible Spending Accounts (FSAs) provide a way to shelter even more health care spending from taxes.
 FSAs allow you to shelter the out-of-pocket costs that you incur for copayments, coinsurance, deductibles, charges above customary and reasonable, and uncovered health care expenses.
 And, in accordance with the CARES Act signed in 2020, over-the-counter medicines or drugs are eligible for reimbursement without a prescription from your doctor.
 You can find out if a health care expense is eligible for reimbursement from a FSA here.
 For most people, the favored categories for using FSAs are dental expenses, vision expenses, and your share of costs for services covered by the plan—for example, the coinsurance you pay for mental health services, or the annual deductible.

-For 2023, you can carry up to $610 in unused FSA accounts into the next year.
+Next year, you can carry up to $640 in unused FSA accounts into the next year as long as you stay enrolled in the FSA program.
 You should plan carefully based on your best "guesstimate" as to health care expenses that you are virtually certain to incur, such as maintenance prescription drugs, routine dental care, and routine eye care or any services for which you make multiple and foreseeable provider visits.

 Only about one in five Federal employees are signing up each year for FSA accounts.
 This means that about four out of five employees are leaving money on the table each year.
 Almost everyone has at least a few hundred dollars in foreseeable out-of-pocket health care expenses.
 Those who don't sign up are throwing away a one-third discount on these costs.
 We recommend that ALL employees, even those with a HSA can save on dental and vision expenses with a limited FSA, establish an FSA if they have foreseeable health care expenses.